 While her interest in No Registration Web 2.0 tools began 10 years ago, when seeking tools for the under 13 crowd, she’s curated resources on the web for over 22 years.
 Since 2010, her list of No Registration sites has grown from 38 to over 250 with more to be tested.
 Until spring 2018 she maintained 3 wikis on Wikispaces: L. Houle’s Internet Treasures for Education (wikis and Web 2.0), Westmontwiki (student research portal), and Sandy Fun Wiki (wiki teacher play).
 She maintains a presence on Livebinders, her tool of choice for presentations.

 With the July 2018 closing of Wikispaces she’s now incorporated the resources made available on L. Houle's Internet Treasures and Westmontwiki on her own website L. Houle's Ed Tools.
 No Registration content is reorganized and separated into 7 divisions of tool and sample pages.
 All no registration tools are tested prior to listing.
-The Westmontwiki Research Portal is slimmed down to the most useful resources with a strong focus on 20th Century Decades Resources.
+The Westmontwiki Research Portal is slimmed down to a focus on 20th Century Decades Resources.
 Links are regularly verified for viability and quality to keep content up to date.
-As all websites should be, it’s a constant work in progress It’s exciting to take on a new adventure and sharing discoveries with teachers and students.
+As all websites should be, it’s a constant work in progress.
+It’s exciting to take on a new adventure and sharing discoveries with teachers and students.
 If you have questions, suggestions, ideas for other esource pages, comments please reach out and fill out the contact form.

 *Illinois Computing Educators is now Illinois Digital Educators Alliance IDEA